 We would like to thank Dan for spreading the mindapples concept and taking the time to tell us about it.

 If you would also like to have mindapples at your school, we have trees and toolkits available at our shop http://www.mindapples.org/shop.
-Much more than seo services, we are also currently offering discounts to schools and universities on our tree packages, for more information please get in touch with us at firstname.lastname@example.org.
+We are also currently offering discounts to schools and universities on our tree packages and windshield replacement houston services, for more information please get in touch with us at firstname.lastname@example.org.